romanoshiliarhopoulos/Backgammon-Engine/README.md

 This is a project is a game engine for Backgammon.
 Part of this project involves teaching a ML bot on how to play perfect backgammon!

-Planning to add multiplayer functionality!
+Planning to add multiplayer functionality